Keeping Our Kids Sober – Causes and Effects of Binge Drinking in Today’s Youth

 Communicating Openly and Honestly

 Your children may find themselves in situations where they can’t get away from the person who is pressuring them to use.
 They might be at a friend’s house for a sleepover, or at a party that is too far away from home to walk.
 It is crucial that they feel like they are able to call you or another trusted adult to come and get them without judgment.
-If your child feels like they are going to be punished or scolded for calling you for help, they probably aren’t going to.
+If your child feels like they are going to be punished or scolded for calling you for help, they probably aren’t going to do it.
 They need to know that, by making the right choice to get away from that uncomfortable situation, they will be praised and commended for their responsibility and assertiveness.

 There certainly is a lot involved in parenting, and teaching our values to our children is an important aspect of that.
 By practicing these strategies in our everyday lives, we can help shape our teens and young adults little by little into the strong, confident and responsible leaders that we will need tomorrow.